MiroKeimioniemi/digital-fabrication-portfolio/content/post/week-1/index.md

 choco install hugo-extended
 ```

+#### Creating a website

-I created a new hugo site in my digital fabrication project folder by running:
+I created a new hugo site in my digital fabrication project directory by running:

 ```powershell
 hugo new site digital-fabrication-portfolio
 ```

-This created a new `digital-fabrication-portfolio` folder with Hugo's directory structure.
+This created a new `digital-fabrication-portfolio` directory with Hugo's directory structure.
 I initialized Git in the new directory
 with `git init` as detailed in the [Git section](/p/project-management/#git) and added the [Stack](https://stack.jimmycai.com/) [Hugo theme](https://themes.gohugo.io/themes/hugo-theme-stack/)
 by Jimmy Cai as a submodule by running: